amandavhernan/Group_18_Final_Project/README.md

 #### Visualizations

-The main visualization of our wesbite is the map filter.
+The main visualization of our wesbite is the filterable Leaflet.js map.
 Our map is accompanied by a filter to search different types of crimes.
 Once you load the data, a list of 30 crimes appear along with corresponding markers of where they occured.
-You can also search specific crimes in the filter box.
-The markers on the map are color coded by type of crime so that is is easier for the audience to see.
-When you hover over the markers, they show the exact location of where the crime occured as well.
-We also imbedded a Tableau map with the different police sectors as well as the address and contact information of the departments.
+You can search/filter by specific types of crimes in the filter box.
+The markers on the map are color coded by type of crime so that is is easier for users to distinguish between them.
+When you hover over the markers, they show the approximate location of where the crime occured as well.
+We also embedded two Tableau maps that display the different police sectors by district as well as the police department locations.

 #### JavaScript Libraries & Other Tools